 Bendix High Vacuum Thermal Evaporator

-The active filament is selected via the rotary switch on the control stack just below the ion gauge.
-Filament current is controlled via a variable autotransformer on top of the unit.
-Short, straight filaments require control settings in the range 20-35 while larger helical filaments require higher settings.
-Crucibles heated with helical filaments can require control settings up to 120 for high melting point, low vapour pressure materials.
+The active filament is selected via the rotary switch on the control stack just below the gauges.
+Filament current is controlled via a variable autotransformer on the top deck of the unit and is monitored via an ammeter on the front of the unit.
+Short, straight filaments require control settings in the 20A-35A range while larger helical filaments require higher settings.
+Crucibles heated with helical filaments can require control settings of over 100A for high melting point, low vapour pressure materials.

 To set the density of the material, press the PROGRAM key (if not already in program mode) and then press the DENSITY button.
 Enter the density and press the ENTER key to store it.
 There is no decimal point key so the density of aluminum would be entered as '2', '7', '0', then enter.
 The decimal place is implied at two places.
+Next, enter the Z-ratio (a number ranging from 0.000 to 1.000) followed by the tooling factor.
 Tooling factors ranging from 10 to 200 percent are entered in a similar manner by pressing the TOOLING key beside the DENSITY key.
-This factor defaults to 100% at power-up, begin with a value of 152.0% with the crystal monitor located at the center of the substrate deck.
+This factor defaults to 100% at power-up, begin with a value of 120.0% with the crystal monitor located at the center of the substrate deck.

 When a deposition is started (i.e. just before the shutter is opened), press the ZERO button to reset the display.
 It is also important to ensure the crystal is oscillating before the chamber is pumped.
 The XTAL lamp will blink if there is a problem with the crystal or the oscillator package.

 - Turn the cooling water ON (the valve on the wall at the rear of the unit)